County of Meulan: Geography

+Creation

+The lordship of Meulan was originally a viscounty whose initial stronghold was located on the Island of Meulan.
+This island surrounded by the River Seine had enabled the creation of a bridge since Gallo-Roman times, which the castle defended.
+This place became essential for controlling the Seine valley against the Normans.
+The lordship was based on the north of the Madrie pagus and, on the other side of the Seine, on a narrow fringe extending about five kilometers, detached from the county of Vexin.

-The county of Meulan, in Normandy, France, appeared as an entity within the region of the Vexin when the otherwise unknown Count Waleran established an independent power base on a fortified island in the River Seine, around the year 1020.
+The county of Meulan appeared when the otherwise unknown Count Waleran established an independent power base on this fortified island before the year 1015.
 Waleran's origins are subject to several genealogical myths, not least that he had predecessors in his office.

+History

 Waleran was active in the politics of his day, but the extent of the county at that date is unknown.
 Both he and his son Count Hugh maintained an independence from the Capetian king at Paris by a judicious if dangerous alliance with the dukes of Normandy downstream.
 This led to the marriage of Adeline, Count Hugh's sister, to the Norman magnate, Roger de Beaumont.

 On Count Hugh's death in 1081 his nephew, Robert de Beaumont, acquired the county.
 In his time it is clear that the settlement of Meulan had thrown out a suburb (called Locenis) on to the right bank of the Seine north of the fortified island.
 After 1109 and the sacking of the town by Louis VI of France, Count Robert built a new castle on the bluffs of Locenis.
 The original island settlement was dominated now by a fortified bridge, at which river tolls were collected, and the church of St Nicaise, refounded by the count as a priory of the Norman abbey of Bec-Hellouin.
 Count Robert founded a collegiate church of St Nicholas in his new castle.